Skip to main content

 Check-in Processing by DIS

-After check-in submission by the NIH administrator via the DIS Case Submission SharePoint, DIS reviews the documentation, processes any necessary forms, and schedules the scientist to attend any applicable orientations or seminars.
+After check-in submission by the NIH administrator via the DIS Customer Portal or the DIS Case Submission SharePoint, DIS reviews the submission, and processes any necessary forms.
 For J-1 Exchange Visitors, DIS validates their arrival with the Department of Homeland Security and the Department of State.

-DIS also validates the scientist’s work authorization in NED and, if applicable, approves their fellowship payment system (FPS) award.
+DIS also validates the scientist’s work authorization in NED and, if applicable, moves their fellowship payment system (FPS) award to the next step.

-Once the check-in processing is complete, DIS notifies the ICO via email with an electronic Notice of Action (eNOA).
-If applicable, the eNOA will contain instructions for the scientist to obtain any updated documents (e.g., Form DS-2019).
+After the check-in process is completed, DIS notifies the ICO via email with an electronic Notice of Action (eNOA).
+If applicable, the eNOA will contain instructions for the scientist to obtain any updated documents (e.g., Form DS-2019), and will remind the ICO of the OITE orientation requirement.

 Additional Resources